Brukkaros Mountain

-Brukkaros Mountain (Khoekhoe: Geitsi Gubib) is a collapsed caldera in the ǁKaras Region, Namibia.
+Brukkaros Mountain (Khoekhoe: Geitsi Gubib) is a collapsed caldera in the Berseba Constituency of ǁKaras Region, Namibia.
 Measuring 1,590 metres at its peak on the eastern edge of the crater, Brukkaros is located about 15 kilometres northeast of the primarily Nama town of Berseba and 100 kilometres north-northwest of Keetmanshoop.
 It is over 650 metres taller than the surrounding area, but the crater floor is 350 m below the rim.